Local Limits of Small World Networks: Preliminaries

 Let $G_n$ be $K(n,q,k,\ell)$.
-The number of lattice connections of any node $u$ of $G_n$ is $2k(k+1)$.
+The number of lattice edges of any node $u$ of $G_n$ is $2k(k+1)$.
 We know that its outgoing shortcut degree is $q$.
-Now, we will show that the expected incoming shortcut degree is bounded by $4q$ independent of $n$.
-Notice that the sum $\sum_{v \neq u} [d(w, v)]^{-\ell}$ will have $n^2 -1$ terms for all $u \in V(G_n)$.
+For the expected incoming shortcut degree, notice that the sum $\sum_{v \neq u} [d(u, v)]^{-\ell}$ will have $n^2 -1$ terms for all $u \in V(G_n)$.
 This sum is maximized when $u$ is the center node and minimized when $u$ is a corner node.
 Therefore, we have the following two inequalities:

 In fact, the first inequality above is tight when $u$ is the corner node.
-Further, for the upper bound (when $u$ is a center node) we get,
+Further, for the upper bound (when $u$ is a center node), we get

 Then, the expected number of incoming shortcuts of node $u$ is given by